chrisben/imgcache.js/README.md

 * Requires the File API permission in `config.xml`: `<feature name="http://api.phonegap.com/1.0/file"/>`
 * Remember to allow access to remote files by adding your domain in config.xml - or all domains using a wildcard: `<access origin="*" />`

-Using with Chrome (v > 12 I believe...) or future browsers that support the [html5 filesystem API](http://caniuse.com/filesystem):
+Using with Chrome or other browsers that support the [html5 filesystem API]:
 * Beware of cross domain ajax issue! retrieve image from the same domain or set CORS solutions with the server...
-* If page opened locally (file:// ..), chrome needs to be loaded with the following flags: `--allow-file-access-from-files --allow-file-access` otherwise the local filesystem will not be accessible (security error)
+* If the page is opened locally (file:// ..), Chrome needs to be loaded with the following flags: `--allow-file-access-from-files --allow-file-access` otherwise the local filesystem will not be accessible (security error)
 * To navigate through the local filesystem open a new tab with filesystem:http://*yourSiteDomain*/persistent/

 Setup your cache